 Think about how much money you'll need in retirement

 One way to roughly estimate the amount you may need to save is with the 10x rule.
-Fidelity's rule of thumb suggests aiming to save 10 times the salary you will be making by age 67.3 The salary people earn often goes up as they get older, so your retirement savings target would go up too.
+Fidelity's rule suggests aiming to save 10 times the salary you will be making by age 67.1 The salary people earn often goes up as they get older, so your retirement savings target would go up too.
 Having a ballpark figure to aim for can help you decide if your savings are on track or if you need to save a little bit more or less.

 Your savings rate, the amount you save from each paycheck, can be another important piece of the puzzle.
 Try to save 15% of your pre-tax income, which includes any match you may get from your employer.
 If you cannot save that amount, try to save as much as you can to receive the full employer match.